You want to get rid of the error-prone manual installation and update steps – processes that can take up days.

 If you want to try it, this blog post is the right place to start with.

 We will focus on the installation option only.
 You will learn how to install your IdM system as a standard system (with all instances on one host) on Windows.
+For more information about a distributed system installation over several hosts, see: How to Install SAP Identity Management 8.0 as a Distributed System with Software Provisioning Manager 1.0

 Before you start, you need to have the following prerequisites fulfilled: